Allergic Bronchopulmonary Aspergillosis (ABPA)

 View Patient Education

-Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma or, less commonly, cystic fibrosis.
+Allergic bronchopulmonary aspergillosis (ABPA) is a mixed hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs commonly in patients with asthma or, less commonly, cystic fibrosis.
 Immune responses to Aspergillus antigens cause airway obstruction and, if untreated, bronchiectasis and pulmonary fibrosis.
 Symptoms and signs are those of asthma with the addition of productive cough and, occasionally, fever and anorexia.
 Diagnosis is suspected based on history and imaging tests and confirmed by Aspergillus skin testing and measurement of IgE levels, circulating precipitins, and A. fumigatus–specific antibodies.
-Treatment is with corticosteroids and, in patients with refractory disease, itraconazole.
+Treatment is with glucocorticoids and, in patients with refractory disease, itraconazole.–specific antibodies.
+Treatment is with glucocorticoids and, in patients with refractory disease, itraconazole.

-For unclear reasons, colonization in these patients prompts vigorous antibody (IgE and IgG) and cell-mediated immune responses (type I, III, and IV hypersensitivity reactions) to Aspergillus antigens, leading to frequent, recurrent asthma exacerbations.
+Aspergillus colonization in patients with ABPA prompts vigorous antibody (IgE and IgG) and cell-mediated immune responses (type I, III, and IV hypersensitivity reactions) to Aspergillus antigens, leading to frequent, recurrent asthma exacerbations.
 Over time, the immune reactions, combined with direct toxic effects of the fungus, lead to airway damage with dilation and, ultimately, bronchiectasis and fibrosis.
 The disorder is characterized histologically by mucoid impaction of airways, eosinophilic pneumonia, infiltration of alveolar septa with plasma and mononuclear cells, and an increase in the number of bronchiolar mucous glands and goblet cells.

 Rarely, other fungi, such as Penicillium, Candida, Curvularia, Helminthosporium, and Drechslera, cause an identical syndrome called allergic bronchopulmonary mycosis in the absence of underlying asthma or cystic fibrosis.